b3n3d17/K2s/docs/op-manual/networking-architecture.md

 ## Core Principles and Architecture: simplicity and maximum performance

-In alignment with *K2s*' foundational design principles of operational <b>simplicity</b> and <b>maximum performance</b>, our networking architecture is built upon Flannel CNI configured in host-gateway mode.
+In alignment with *K2s*' foundational design principles of operational **simplicity** and **maximum performance**, our networking architecture is built upon Flannel CNI configured in host-gateway mode.
 This provides a transparent, high-throughput, and low-latency data plane that is ideal for demanding workloads and facilitates straightforward network analysis.
 For production-grade security, K2s integrates the [security addon](https://github.com/Siemens-Healthineers/K2s/blob/main/addons/security/README.md) which uses [Linkerd](https://linkerd.io/) to establish a zero-trust environment for all TCP-based traffic through transparent mTLS and fine-grained policy enforcement.

 ## The Broader Strategic Value of Simplicity and Performance

 The commitment to a simple and performant networking foundation provides strategic advantages that extend far beyond enabling zero-trust features.
 This architecture directly translates into tangible value for both operators and developers running workloads on *K2s*.

-<b>Accelerated Diagnostics and Troubleshooting</b>: The transparent host-gateway data plane avoids complex encapsulation (like VXLAN or IP-in-IP).
+**Accelerated Diagnostics and Troubleshooting**: The transparent host-gateway data plane avoids complex encapsulation (like VXLAN or IP-in-IP).
 Network traffic remains directly observable on the host, allowing operators to use standard, universal tools like tcpdump and Wireshark for rapid, intuitive debugging.
 This dramatically reduces the mean time to resolution (MTTR) for network-related issues compared to debugging opaque overlay networks.

-<b>Maximized Resource Efficiency and Throughput</b>: By minimizing the CPU and memory overhead of the networking stack, more resources are available for the applications themselves.
+**Maximized Resource Efficiency and Throughput**: By minimizing the CPU and memory overhead of the networking stack, more resources are available for the applications themselves.
 This near-bare-metal network performance is critical for the high-throughput and low-latency requirements of data-intensive workloads, such as medical imaging, AI/ML data pipelines, and transactional databases.

-<b>Reduced Operational Overhead and Increased Reliability</b>: A simpler architecture with fewer moving parts inherently reduces the system's attack surface and the potential for component failure or misconfiguration.
+**Reduced Operational Overhead and Increased Reliability**: A simpler architecture with fewer moving parts inherently reduces the system's attack surface and the potential for component failure or misconfiguration.
 This lean operational model lowers the cognitive load on platform teams, making the cluster easier to manage, secure, and upgrade, thereby increasing overall system reliability.

-<b>Enhanced Developer and Operator Experience</b>: The intuitive networking model empowers development teams to deploy and manage their applications without needing to become experts in complex network virtualization.
+**Enhanced Developer and Operator Experience**: The intuitive networking model empowers development teams to deploy and manage their applications without needing to become experts in complex network virtualization.
 This clarity fosters a stronger sense of ownership and accelerates the development lifecycle, as teams can reason about network communication in a straightforward manner.

 <div align="center">